peterwilsoncc/rapid-twitter-widget/readme.txt

 == Description ==

-Display the latest Tweets from your Twitter accounts inside WordPress widgets.
-Customise Tweet displays using your site or theme CSS.
+Display your latest tweets in a WordPress widget without slowing your website.

+The Rapid Twitter Widget doesn't apply any styling to your website, giving you complete control over the look.

-Tweets are loaded after the page content to ensure a delayed response from Twitter doesn't slow down your website.
+Tweets and your content are loaded separately to ensure a delayed response from Twitter doesn't slow down your website.

 Based upon Wickett Twitter Widget by Automattic (now part of Jetpack).